Local Girl Scouts shine at All That Glitters award ceremony

 The Girl Scout Gold Award recognizes leadership, effort and impact that Girl Scout Seniors and Girl Scout Ambassadors have had on their communities.
 Only about 5 percent of eligible girls take the rigorous path toward earning this prestigious award, but those who complete the journey change the lives of others and their own in amazing and significant ways.

-Johannah Comish of Highland, and Kaitlyn Barnett and Madeleine Renken of Troy were all Gold Award winners.
-All three were also named Trifecta Award recipients, which recognizes the outstanding accomplishment of earning the Girl Scout Bronze, Girl Scout Silver and Girl Scout Gold awards.
+O’Fallon Girl Scouts Elizabeth Boehning, Caitlin Lloyd, Lauren Lundy and Jordyn Thompson each received a Gold Award.
+Boehning and Thompson were also named Trifecta Award winners, which recognizes the outstanding accomplishment of earning the Girl Scout Bronze, Girl Scout Silver and Girl Scout Gold awards.

 Silver Awards